avo-hq/docs.avohq.io/docs/2.0/authorization.md

 end
 ```

-Now, you'll have to provide a policy to each resource you have in your app, thus making it a more secure app.
+Now, you'll have to provide a policy for each resource you have in your app, thus making it a more secure app.